tdurieux/anonymous_github/docs/github-app-setup.md

 The connection records the repository ID and verifies that the stored source name still resolves to that ID with public visibility on each source access.
 Private and Enterprise-internal repositories require an installation with access.
+Public reads use a [repository-scoped App user token](https://docs.github.com/en/rest/apps/apps#create-a-scoped-access-token) with read-only permissions.
-Long API traversals renew the App user token under the same user quota.
+Each API request renews through its own repository binding, rechecking identity and public visibility while keeping the same user quota.
 Existing installation bindings retain their installation checks.
 This uses GitHub's documented [public resource access for App user tokens](https://docs.github.com/en/apps/creating-github-apps/registering-a-github-app/choosing-permissions-for-a-github-app).